 They’re efficient, reliable and recommended by most installers.
 More importantly, they’re available with a warranty of up to 10-years, which is huge!

-However, Bosch now own a share in a boiler installation company, BOXT.
-Naturally, BOXT are getting Worcester combi boilers extremely cheap, and that saving is being past on the end consumer, you!
+However, Bosch are now working with the biggest online boiler installation companies, supplying Worcester combi boilers extremely cheap.
+That saving is being past on the end consumer, you!

 It’s easy to get a fixed price on-screen (without putting in any personal details or annoying call backs), by filling out this on-screen form.

 Renowned for their German strictness, Viessmann are a producer that is synonymous with high-quality manufacturing.
 We also know that Viessmann’s combi boilers are also renowned for being highly efficient (A-rated), making them extremely friendly with your pocket in the cold months.